mapbox/mapbox-unity-sdk/README.md

 This repo contains:
 - Unity specific tools and libraries for processing Mapbox data
-  - Example projects using Mapbox Maps SDK for Unity
+  - Example projects using Mapbox Unity SDK
   - DocFX project for generateing API documentation
   - Written manuals and guides